DV LOTTERY 2024

 DV Lottery Application

 Participating in the lottery is relatively easy.
 You fill out a form on the DV program website while it is available, from early October through early November.
-Applicants must submit entries for the DV-2024 program electronically at dvprogram.state.gov between first week of October 2022, and first week of November 2022.
+Applicants must submit entries for the DV-2024 program electronically at dvprogram.state.gov between first week of October 2022, and second week of November 2022.
 Do not wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.
 If you submit online booking application with us, we will review your information and photograph and submit it when DV officially opens on first week of October 2022.
 We will let you know if your application doesn’t meet the DV requirements.

 The law allows only one entry per person during each entry period.
 The Department of State uses sophisticated technology to detect multiple entries.
 Submission of more than one entry will render you ineligible for a DV.
 Most of the questions are easy to understand.